vippsas/vipps-recurring-api/vipps-recurring-api.md

 actively check the payment with the [`GET:/agreements/{agreementId}`][fetch-agreement-endpoint] endpoint.

+**Please note:** Activation of the agreement is not guaranteed to be finished by the time the user is redirected back to the `merchantRedirectUrl`.
+The agreement could stil have the status `PENDING`, so it is important to continue to poll the status of the agreement until a final status is returned by the API.

 ### Merchant agreement URL

 The `merchantAgreementUrl` is a link to the customer's account page on your website, where they